-A. The Israel National Defense College program is based on the combination of theoretical academic foundation and practical analysis of processes and events that compose the national agenda of Israel.
-This method grants students a wide spectrum of academic contents as well as skills and abilities that will help them to be part of the present and future shaping of national issues.

-B. The Master's Degree in Political Science specializes in the National Security Track.

-C. The completion of all the program's requirements is necessary achieve a master's degree from the University of Haifa and the graduation certificate of the Israel National Defense College.
+- a.
+The Israel National Defense College program is based on the combination of theoretical academic foundation and practical analysis of processes and events that compose the national agenda of Israel.
+This method grants participants a wide spectrum of academic contents as well as skills and abilities that will help them to be part of the present and future shaping of national issues. - b.
+The Master's Degree in Political Science specializes in the national security and strategy. - c.
+The completion of all the program's requirements is necessary achieve a master's degree from the University of Haifa and the graduation certificate of the Israel National Defense College.